 Although the A.L.S. is considered civil in nature and separate from the DUI/OVI case, the A.L.S. can be addressed in the context of the DUI / OVI case.
 The first hearing in the court process, the arraignment, is also a hearing on the Administrative License Suspension.

 At or before the first hearing, your DUI / OVI attorney should address the A.L.S. in two ways.
 First, your attorney should file an appeal of the A.L.S. predicated upon the four bases established in Ohio law.
 Second, your attorney should file a motion to terminate the A.L.S. based on the officer’s lack of compliance with the A.L.S. procedures required by Ohio law.

 At most arraignments, the court will not be able to hold a full hearing on the appeal and the motion to terminate, so the court may be willing to grant a stay of the A.L.S.
 If a stay is granted, your license is returned until a hearing can be held.
 If a stay is not granted, your attorney should request limited driving privileges that will be effective as soon as the waiting period concludes.

 You can learn more about implied implied consent issues in my blog posts about Administrative License Suspensions.Attorney For DUI / OVI Cases In Columbus And Central Ohio

-My practice is focused on DUI / OVI defense, and I have extensive experience dealing with Administrative License Suspensions in Columbus and Central Ohio.
-For more information about me, please see my profile, and for more details about my practice, please see the firm overview.
-You can also read what clients say and review my past case results.
-I limit the number of cases I accept so I can provide outstanding service to my clients.
-If you would like to discuss how I can help with your DUI / OVI case, EMAIL ME or call me at 614-717-1177 to arrange a free consultation.
+The Dominy Law Firm is focused on DUI / OVI defense, and Shawn Dominy has extensive experience dealing with Administrative License Suspensions in Columbus and Central Ohio.
+For more information, please see the attorney profile, and the firm overview.
+You can also read what clients say and review past case results.
+Shawn Dominy limits the number of cases he accepts so he can provide outstanding service to his clients.
+If you would like to discuss how he can help with your DUI / OVI case, complete this CONTACT FORM or call 614-717-1177 to arrange a free consultation.